MicrosoftDocs/fabric-docs/docs/data-factory/monitoring-hub-pipeline-runs.md

 ms.date: 05/23/2023
 ---

-# Browse the data pipeline runs in the Monitoring hub
+# Browse data pipeline runs in the Monitoring hub

 The Monitoring hub serves as a centralized portal for browsing data pipeline runs across artifacts, when you are in the **Data Factory** or **Data Engineering** workload.